 Your staff’s attitude can make or break your brand.
-Their behavior strongly reflects in your establishment’s branding and is oftentimes a decisive factor for your guest’s return, which is why we recommend investing in proper training.
-If your messaging emphasizes how family-friendly your business is but then your waiter shows annoyed behavior when a child accidentally (or not) spills a cup of water, this is not going to get you very far.
+Their behavior strongly reflects in your establishment’s branding and is a factor in whether your guests return.
+That said, we recommend investing in proper training.
+If your messaging emphasizes how family-friendly your business is, but then your waiter appears annoyed when a child accidentally (or not) spills a cup of water, this is not going to get you very far.

-Many customers of ours say that proper staff training and higher hourly wage pay off for their establishment in the long run.
+Many of our customers say that proper staff training and higher hourly wages pay off in their establishment in the long run.
 You should make sure your restaurant’s mission aligns with your employees’ characters and only hire people who can help you communicate the core message of your business in everything they do.

 TIP: When it comes to branding your business through your employees, you can emphasize it by adding the right uniforms or creating guidelines for recommended attire.